musalbas/heartbleed-masstest/README.md

 as vulnerable may no longer be vulnerable.
 This list serves as a snapshot of vulnerable sites at the time of the scan.**

+**This is not a tracker which tracks which sites are vulnerable or not over time, but shows which sites have been effected.**

 To check if a site is still vulnerable, you may use the tool at http://filippo.io/Heartbleed/.

 Please note that subdomains aren't tested, so sites that don't have SSL on their main domain will appear as "no SSL".